(To ensure you have the latest content, this post was updated on Oct. 4, 2019).

 As you conduct audience research, it's your job to piece together information such as the pain points and questions that your target audience has.

 You can glean this information from various sources, including:

 - Google Analytics or another analytics software on your site.

-- Social media analytics (i.e., Instagram Insights, Facebook Audience Insights, etc.).
+- Social media analytics (i.e., Instagram Insights, Facebook Audience Insights, LinkedIn Insights, Twitter Analytics).

 - Interviews with current clients.

 Google takes links very seriously.
-When it sees links back to your site, it carries a lot of weight in its ranking.
+Backlinks to your site are like votes in popularity -- they tell Google that other sites recognize your value and that Google should too.
 To use an analogy, it's the web version of when cool kids on the playground vouch for you.